buildo/bento-design-system/packages/website/docs/Advanced/strict-localization.md

 ```

 In the example above, we forgot to localize the Button's label.
-By default Bento won't complain about it, since `LocalizedString` is an alias for `string`.
+By default Bento won't complain about it, since `LocalizedString` is an alias for `string | number`.
 Let's fix this!

 ```ts title="my-project/app/src/bento.d.ts"